 - You can take short courses, run by manufacturers, in different types of design software, to fill gaps in your knowledge and to keep up to date with more advanced packages.

-- This is a fast moving industry and you must be willing to learn new programming languages and technologies.
+- This is a fast moving industry and you must be willing to learn new programming or scripting languages and technologies.

 - You could work freelance and contract services out to relevant organisations.